This is the documentation for the GV-Utils app on splunkbase. This app offers various utilities to solve a number of problems in Splunk:

 With the summarise command you can make a much more concise table with the same information:

-Since version 1.3, the summarise command has 2 parameters:
+Since version 1.3, the summarise command has 2 optional parameters:

 Figure out what changed between 2 sets of key-value pairs